brirowe/brirowe.github.io/weekly-updates.md

 Breaking the project into smaller steps worked well, starting simple with the default Leaflet map and gradually adding features.
 I also need to better balance function and aesthetics by focusing on core features first and refining design later.
 Overall, getting the map working was a big step.

+## Week 8 Update

+**What did you do last week?**
+This past week I worked on formatting the interactive map to better fit the mobile version and figuring out why there were some weird resizing issues.
+With the help of Claude, I was able to figure out an issue between the Jekyll theme and the CSS files (something I don't fully understand yet, but it's been a great introduction to website design).
+My main focus this week, though, was creating color palettes from all of my photos.
+I used a prebuilt library called ColorThief to pull out dominant colors, choosing 8 colors per photo since that felt like a good number for statistics, art designs, and other uses like mosaics.
+I then figured out how to display these palettes on the palettes page of the website.

+**What do you plan to do this week?**
+I want to refine two main areas this week.
+First, on the map I'm running into an issue where photos taken at the same coordinate point only show one photo instead of all of them, so I need to figure out how to let users scroll through multiple photos at a single pin location.
+I also need to figure out why my Japan photos aren't showing up on the mobile version of the map, even though the map itself is scrollable.
+Second, on the palettes page I don't love the current ordering of the colors, so I want to create three different palette options like sequential, diverging, and qualitative/categorical to give different ways of viewing and using the color data.

+**Are there any impediments in your way?**
+The mismatched photo/coordinate display on the map and the Japan photos not loading on mobile are the two current blockers.
+I'm also still working through my limited CSS/Jekyll knowledge, which is slowing down some of the formatting fixes.

+**Reflection on the process you used last week, how can you make the process work better?**
+I'm still working on not focusing too heavily on aesthetics.
+Going forward, I think each week I'll try to balance a formatting/design task with a development task, so I keep making progress on core features while still improving the look and feel along the way.